oraqlle/cpp-book-live/src/getting-started/windows.md

 🚧 Page Under Construction! 🏗️
 ```

 Windows has many different compilers at its disposal.
 Some offer native support to building against the Windows runtime while others will emulate a UNIX (the predecessor to Linux and BSD) environment to aid in porting software built for UNIX-like systems.
-The installation of each of the toolchains are vastly different to each other so we will cover them separately.
+As the specifics can get confusing, this book will only cover the installation of Window's native compiler toolchain MSVC.

 ## MSVC Installation